History of the Arizona Diamondbacks: 2012–2016: Return To Mediocrity

 The Diamondbacks' 2012 season was less fruitful.
-The team did not have as much from team stars such as Ian Kennedy, Chris Young, Justin Upton, Stephen Drew, successor Daniel Hudson.
-Hudson had season-ending Tommy John surgery, and Drew was traded to the Oakland A's for a couple of minor leaguers.
-On October 21, the D-backs traded Star Chris Young to the A's for a shortstop and used his salary and a minor league reliever to acquire closer Heath Bell from the Miami Marlins.
-The season did introduce new stars such as Wade Miley and Chris Johnson.
-Wade Miley was a rookie who led the team in wins and strike outs.
-He also broke the franchise record for most wins by a rookie.
-Chris Johnson was acquired in a trade with the Houston Astros.
-He hit 5 home runs including a grand slam in his first 10 games.
-Also, at the trade deadline, the D-backs tried to complete a "monster" trade with the Chicago Cubs that would include at the time, the league leader in E.R.A, Ryan Dempster.
-They didn't get the trade in time and lost Dempster to the Texas Rangers.
+The team's collection of players could not match the level of success they had had the year prior.
+In June, Aaron Hill made history by becoming the first player to hit two cycles in one year during the modern era.
+He was the fourth to do so all time, joining the ranks of John Reilly, Babe Herman, and Tip O'Neill.
+He was also the fastest to do so, accomplishing this feat within 2 weeks.
+In July, Daniel Hudson had season-ending Tommy John surgery, and in August Stephen Drew was traded to the Oakland A's.
+In the off season the D-backs traded star Chris Young to the A's and acquired closer Heath Bell from the Miami Marlins.
+The 2012 season did introduce new stars such as Wade Miley and Chris Johnson.
+Miley was a rookie who led the team in wins and strike outs, and also broke the franchise record for most wins by a rookie, while Johnson was acquired in a trade with the Houston Astros and hit 5 home runs including a grand slam in his first 10 games.